Document Witnessing Centres

 Document witnessing centres are coordinated and managed by JPs who are volunteers, and may have measures in place to protect the health and wellbeing of JPs, users of these services and the community.

-The Department still recommends contacting the Witnessing Centre via phone, prior to attending.
+See Witnessing Centres for contact details and opening times of locations.
+The Department recommends contacting the Witnessing Centre prior to attending.

 Alternatively, for statutory declarations, you may arrange for a witness from the list of Authorised witnesses for statutory declarations.